preprocessed-connectomes-project/abide/niak.md

 The ABIDE sample was preprocessed using the NIAK release 0.7.1 (Bellec et al. HBM 2011, NIAK website)[^5].

 No volumes were suppressed at the beginning of each functional run and no correction was applied for inter-slice difference in acquisition time.
-A single non-uniformity field was estimated based on the median volume of each functional run using the N3 method[^6], and applied to all volumes in the run.
+A single non-uniformity field was estimated based on the median volume of each functional run using the N3 method[`^], and applied to all volumes in the run.

 The parameters of a rigid-body motion was estimated for each time frame using the median volume of the run as a target.
 The median fMRI volume was was also coregistered with a T1 individual scan using Minctracc (Collins et al. 1997)[^7], which was itself non-linearly transformed to the Montreal Neurological Institute (MNI) template (Fonov et al 2011)[^8] using the CIVET pipeline (Zijdenbos et al. 2002)[^9].
 The MNI asymmetric template was generated from the ICBM152 sample of 152 young adults, after 40 iterations of non-linear coregistration.
 The rigid-body transform, fMRI-to-T1 transform and T1-to-stereotaxic transform were all combined, and the functional volumes were resampled in the MNI space at a 3 mm isotropic resolution.